djoshea/neuropixel-utils/docs/imec_dataset.md

 * `chunkSize`: specify the number of time samples sent to transform functions at once
 * `extraMeta`: a struct with extra meta fields to include or overwrite with the output file
 * `timeShifts`: a `Neuropixel.TimeShiftSpec` instance used to excise time windows, see [excising time windows](#excising-time-windows)

+!!! warning "Save transformed data to a new folder!"
+    Ensure that `outPath` refers to separate directory so that you make a copy of the dataset rather than writing over the same location.
+An error will be thrown if any existing files would be overwritten by this call.

 ### Modifying a dataset in place